Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 (i) We prepare the noninteracting $G_{0\mathbf{k}}$ by constructing the 4 QTTs for each $\mathbf{k}$ on the whole contour.
 In the case of interaction quenches, $\epsilon_\mathbf{k}$ is time-independent and $G_{0\mathbf{k}}$ becomes an exponential function (with discontinuity for $G_{0\mathbf{k}}^R$ and $G_{0\mathbf{k}}^M$).
 Such functions can be represented as QTTs with bond dimension $D = O(1)$ for any contour \cite{Shinaoka2023}.
-In the case of electric-field simulations, we resort to the tensor cross interpolation algorithm \cite{Oseledets2011,Dolgov2020,Fernandez2022,Ritter2024,Fernandez2024}, which prepares the QTT directly by sampling a small number of suitably chosen time points.
-After obtaining $G_{0\mathbf{k}}$, we use it to calculate $P_{0\mathbf{k}}$ [see step (iv)], which constitutes the ansatz for the charge susceptibility, $\chi_{0\mathbf{k}} = P_{0\mathbf{k}}$.
+In the case of electric-field simulations, we resort to the tensor cross interpolation algorithm \cite{Oseledets2011,Dolgov2020,Fernandez2022,Ritter2024,Fernandez2024}, which prepares the QTT directly by sampling a small number of suitably chosen time points; here, typically $D \sim O(100)$.